effective-software-testing/website/_posts/2021-12-02-do-I-do-TDD-100-time-no-i-do-not.md

 ---
-title: "TDD 100% of the time?
-Not if you ask me!"
+title: "Do I do TDD 100% of the time?
+No, I do not!"
 layout: post
 ---